tux3/qTox-blog/_posts/2016-08-10-Hello-World.md

 ## The move

-As you might have noticed, repository has been moved on GitHub from under `tux3` to `qTox` organisation.
+As you might have noticed, repository has been moved on GitHub from under `tux3` to the `qTox` organisation.
 The change nicely reflects that qTox is not a "one man project" anymore, but something developed by a vibrant community.

 ## Branch deprecation

-It was decided that branch `stable` is no longer needed for anything, and might only mislead people.
+It was decided that the branch `stable` is no longer needed for anything, and might only mislead people.
 Thus it enters into a 6-months long period of deprecation, after which it will be deleted.

 If anyone was depending on it for anything, they shouldn't – use git tags instead.
-Or `master` branch.
+Or the `master` branch.

 # qTox 1.5.0 release